Kavitha78/Agile-Training-Material-for-PLD/README.md

 # Agile-Training-Material-for-PLD
-Training materials for implementing Agile process in project lockdown for The IO Foundation
+Training plan and training materials for implementing Agile process in project lockdown for The IO Foundation